Best Gaming Headset 2018 - Buyer’s Guide

 Let's see which devices are the best budget gaming headsets:

-1. HyperX Cloud Stinger – The Best Budget Gaming Headset
+1. HyperX Cloud Stinger – Best Budget Gaming Headset of 2018

 Let’s take a look at the design.
 The headphones are painted in classic black and they look very high-end from afar.
 It has a nicely textured finish.
-The headset is analogue with two 3.5mm jacks – one for the headphones and one for the microphone.
+The gaming headset features analogue sound connection with two 3.5mm jacks – one for the headphones and one for the microphone.
 It is compatible with anything that houses a standard headphone slot – from PCs, phones to gaming consoles and TVs – just like any standard headphones.

 The microphone has some noise cancellation built-in but it is far by the best in class.
 It offers adequate performance for the price and it is ideal for a basic game chat and talking to teammates.
 Just don’t expect it to be usable for anything more than that.